vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/2.data-query-and-manipulation-statements/go-syntax.md

 nebula> GO OVER FROM <node_list> *   // * indicates traversing along all edge types
 ```

-> Please note that when traversing along multiple edges, there are some special restrictions on the use of filters(namely the `WHERE` statement), for example filters like `WHERE edge1.prop1 > edge2.prop2` is not supported.
+> **NOTE**: Please note that when traversing along multiple edges, there are some special restrictions on the use of filters(namely the `WHERE` statement), for example filters like `WHERE edge1.prop1 > edge2.prop2` is not supported.

 As for return results, if multiple edge properties are to be returned, **Nebula Graph** will place them in different rows.
 For example: